 DIY mini-split kits have become very popular since they can be installed by a homeowner and are highly efficient.

-They have high SEER rating that makes them ideal for heating and cooling a space such as a garage.
+They have high SEER ratings that makes them ideal for heating and cooling a space such as a garage.

 I recently installed a MR Cool Mini Split on my garage which works very nicely.
 (Video is at the bottom of the page.)